khaors/geocompr/main.md

 ```

 We can now plot the Asian continent over a map of the world.
-Note, however, that this only works if the initial plot has only one layer:
+Note that this only works when the initial plot has only one facet and when `reset` (which resets plot settings) is set to `FALSE`:

 ```r